 5 ECTS: This means that you need to devote at least 140 hours of study for this course, per person.
 Given that the course runs in a period of 7 weeks, the workload is around 20 hours a week.

-Lectures: The course consists of 14 2-hour lectures.
+Reading sessions: The course consists of lectures and reading sessions.
 You are not required, but you are strongly encouraged, to attend.
-We will be discussing 2-3 papers (presentations given either by the lecturer or by teams) in terms of techniques, insights and impact.
+Per meeting, we will be discussing 1 paper (presentations given either by the lecturer or by teams) in terms of techniques, insights and impact.

-Lecturers: The course is supervised by Georgios Gousios and Maurício Aniche, who are responsible for the content and the assignments.
+Lecturers: The course is supervised by Georgios Gousios and Maliheh Izadi, who are responsible for the content and the assignments.
 Several people will provide help in topics of their expertise.

 Course deliverables: To finish the course you will need to: